OrcaFriend27/Insurance-model/README.md

 # Overview
 Exploratory data analysis (EDA) of a mock healthcare insurance dataset containing health insurance charges and basic information of individuals around the US.
 My aim was to create a predictive model predicting healthcare charges based on a variety of variables relating to individuals lifestyle, demographic, and medical history.

-The "Medical Cost Personal Dataset" was sourced from Kaggle and created by Miri Choi.
+This dataset, titled "Medical Cost Personal Dataset", was sourced from Kaggle and created by Miri Choi.
 It is licensed under the Open Data Commons Attribution License (ODC-By) and can be be accessed with this link [https://www.kaggle.com/datasets/mirichoi0218/insurance/data].

 EDA consisted of the following:
 1. Checking distribution of charges vs biological sex, region, # number of children etc.